-Figure 5 through Figure 7 graphically present the raw mean differences in differences in the data.
+Appendix Figure B.2 through Figure B.4 graphically present the raw mean differences in differences in the data.
 There are several takeaways from these figures.
-First, for the overpayment measures one finds that both the volume and frequency of overpayment were concentrated among the treatment firms.
+First, for the overpayment measures one finds that both the volume and frequency of overpayment were concentrated among the firms exposed to screening.
 This was true across both phases.
-Second, average outcomes for these measures declined across phases for both treatment and control firms; however, the fall was much greater for the former than the latter.
-Finally, the incidence of multiple loans was slightly higher among the control firms than treatment firms in phase 1.
-Yet the incidence of multiple loans declined sharply in phase 2 for the treatment firms while it increased for the control firms.
+Second, average outcomes for these measures declined across phases for all types of firms; however, the fall was much greater for the firms that were exposed to screening than those that were not.
+Finally, the incidence of multiple loans was slightly higher among the non-exposed firms than firms exposed to screening in phase 1.
+Yet the incidence of multiple loans declined sharply in phase 2 for the firms that were exposed to screening while it increased for the non-exposed firms.